-- Represented several high net worth individuals, including a television & radio personality and a member of The Sunday Times Richlist in relation to Road Traffic Offences;
+- Representing several high net worth individuals, including a television & radio personalities and a member of The Sunday Times Rich list in relation to Road Traffic Offences;

-- Represented a company and its directors in relation to health and safety offences;
+- Representing a company and its directors in relation to health and safety offences;

-- Provided pre-publication advice on whether an article may attract criminal liability.
+- Providing pre-publication advice on whether an article may attract criminal liability.

 - led Junior in a case of mortgage fraud and cheating the revenue;